Here are some typical questions we have heard:

 When will the written report be available?

 The report will be written after the inspection.
 Additional notes and photos will be added and references included.
-Generally, the report will be sent out within the next two business days.
+Generally, the report will be sent out later the same day or the following day.

 Will you climb onto the roof for a close inspection?

 Yes!
-I will always try to get onto the roof to get a close look at the flashings, chimneys and vents, but depending on the pitch or the type of roofing, that might not be possible.
+We will always try to get onto the roof to get a close look at the flashings, chimneys and vents, but depending on the pitch or the type of roofing, that might not be possible.
 Also, if the roof is covered with snow or ice, it is too risky to climb on it.
-In those cases, I will inspect from the top of a ladder at each wall, or using a pair of binoculars.
+In those cases, we will inspect from the top of a ladder at each wall, or using a drone.

 Will you be able to tell me how much longer a particular component of the house will last?